How can Minerva offer admission to all students who qualify?

 What supporting documents are required to apply for financial aid?

-In addition to completing the CSS profile and Minerva’s Financial Aid Questionnaire, all applicants should upload the following documents to their Financial Aid Center: (1) 2019 and 2020 Tax Returns and W2 forms for both parents, or the foreign country equivalent (income statements or letter of employment stating monthly salary).
+In addition to completing the CSS profile and Minerva’s Financial Aid Questionnaire, all applicants should upload the following documents to their Financial Aid Center: (1) 2021 and 2022 Tax Returns and records of earned income W-2 forms for both parents, or the foreign country equivalent (income statements or letter of employment stating monthly salary).
 (2) Parents’ bank statements covering the four most recent months for each account held in their names (checking, savings, investment, etc.).
 These records are stored securely, are confidential, and are used only for the purpose of determining financial aid awards.

 When is the Financial Aid deadline?